hoangduytran/blender-manual/manual/render/cycles/gpu_rendering.rst

 Would multiple GPUs increase available memory?
 ----------------------------------------------

-Typically, no, each GPU can only access its own memory, however, some GPUs can share their memory.
+Typically, no, each GPU can only access its own memory.

-This is can be enabled with :ref:`Distributed Memory Across Devices <prefs-system-cycles-distributive-memory>`.
+The exception is NVIDIA GPUs connected with NVLink, where multiple GPUs can share memory at a small performance cost.
+This is can be enabled with :ref:`Distributed Memory Across Devices <prefs-system-cycles-distributive-memory>` in the preferences.

 What renders faster?